Am I Ready to Tender?

-During the past week it has become clear that there is this misconception that if you have a registered business you are ready to tender.
-This couldn’t be further from the truth.
-Business people assume that if they have a registered company, a tax clearance certificate and a B-BBEE certificate they are bound to be successful in responding to tenders.
-Unfortunately there are other requirements that you need to comply with in order to be ready to tender.
+Recently it has become clear to us that there is this misconception that if you have a registered business you are ready to tender.
+This couldn't be further from the truth.
+People think that if they have a registered company, a tax clearance certificate and a B-BBEE certificate or affidavit they are bound to be successful in responding to tenders.
+Unfortunately there are other requirements that you have to comply with in order to be ready to tender.

 - The business must be registered with SARS for Income Tax purposes;

 - The business must have a bank account; and

 - The business must have a fixed address.

 These three items are only the beginning.
 Once you comply with these three items you must actively start doing business.
 In other words your business must be a running concern.

 Other items that you will have to take into consideration to determine if you are ready to tender are: